nivedhpdds25/Predictive-Analytics-Lab-Exam-2/README.md

 <img width="695" height="547" alt="image" src="https://github.com/user-attachments/assets/47dbccd4-5e9c-4397-94ef-1a1a020fa412" />
 After the class imabalance and the missing values in the target is dealt with, then i split the dataset to train and test.
 After the train and test, i use logistic regression.
+The results are uploaded, evaluation is also done.